 A heuristic for real-time crew rescheduling during small disruptions

-Due to unforeseen problems, disruptions occur in passenger railway operations.
+Due to unforeseen problems, disruptions occur at railway passenger operators.
 Proper real-time crew management is needed to prevent disruptions to spread over space and time.
-Netherlands Railways has algorithmic support from a solver to obtain good crew rescheduling solutions during big disruptions.
+Netherlands railways (NS) has algorithmic support from a solver to obtain good crew rescheduling solutions during big disruptions.
 However, small disruptions are still manually solved by human dispatchers who have limited solving capacity.
-In this paper the rescheduling for crews during small disruptions is modeled as inserting an uncovered task in a feasible set of duties.
-The problem is solved as an iterative-deepening depth-first search in a tree, which is combined with several OR techniques, obtaining a heuristic method.
+In this paper the rescheduling for crews during small disruptions is modeled as an iterative-deepening depth-first search in a tree, which is combined with several OR techniques, obtaining a heuristic method.
 The heuristic focuses on real-life usability and uses the updated rolling-stock schedule as input.
-Testing the heuristic on about 5000 test instances obtained from real-world data.
-These tests show that the heuristic delivers good and desirable rescheduling solutions within fraction of seconds, outperforming other well-known methods from the literature.
+Testing the heuristic on about 5,000 test instances shows that the heuristic delivers good and desirable rescheduling solutions within fraction of seconds, outperforming other well-known methods from the literature.

 Verhaegh, T., Huisman, D, Fioole, P.J., & Vera, J.C.
 (2017).
 A heuristic for real-time crew rescheduling during small disruptions.
 Public Transport, 9, 325–342.
 Retrieved from http://hdl.handle.net/1765/120299